 Druk Homestay, Hanle: This is the best place to stay at Hanle.
 It is situated right below the Hanle monastery and offers clean rooms with attached bathroom.
 The homestay is managed by the Lama ji of the monastery and his wife.
 Food is awesome and we loved the skew ki sabzi and the momos.

 Phone: +91 94 193 09 751, +91 94 69 451 701

 Mahe Retreat, Leh: A professionally managed property with excellent staff.
 Fully recommended

-LetsLeh: Letsleh.com is an excellent resource on real time information on Ladakh.
+LetsLeh: Letsleh.com is an excellent resource on real time road conditions and accommodation options at Ladakh.
 We got in touch directly with Harish and his inputs proved extremely valuable while planning our trip to this remote part of the world.
 When the entire taxi fleet was booked out due to heavy tourist rush and several movie shootings, one phone call to Harish ensured that we got one of the most experienced drivers to take us around.
 Sonam knew the Ladakh routes in and out and took us via the least used routes with maximum wildlife sighting potential.